Berkeley-CS195/sp23/assignments/essay2.md

 **New in Essay 2: Cultural Mindset**

 After your essay, write a final separate paragraph addressing the following
-question: In what way does meritocracy, techno-solutionism and/or market fundamentalism *manifest* in the topic that you are exploring?
+question: In what way does meritocracy, techno-solutionism, and/or market fundamentalism *manifest* in the topic that you are exploring?
 You should feel free to frame your topic in terms of a different cultural mindset, but be sure to define and cite it.

 Since this is a separate paragraph, don't worry about "flow" with the rest of your essay.
+This paragraph will not be included in the essay word count.

 ### Evidence and Credibility